-- What are the critical features/aspects of the new technology for SW rules, in combination with ontologies?
+• What are the critical features/aspects of the new technology for SW rules, in combination with ontologies?

-- What business problems does it help solve?
+What business problems does it help solve?

-- ... from a researcher perspective...
+• ... from a researcher perspective...

 - 1. Intro

 - 2. Overview of Logic Knowledge Representations and Standards

 - 3. Horn Logic / Horn LP

 - 4. Nonmonotonic LP

 - 5. Procedural Attachments

+- 6. Frame syntax/logic; Hilog; Lloyd-Topor

-- 6. RuleML
+- 7. RuleML

-- 7. Combining Rules with Ontologies
+- 8. Combining Rules with Ontologies; Description LP

-- 8. Datatypes
+- 9. Datatypes

-- 9. Review of OWL and RDF
+- 10. Review of OWL and RDF

-- 10. SWRL
+- 11. SWRL

-- 11. Additional Aspects and Approaches
+- 12. Additional Aspects and Approaches

+- Default/OO Inheritance, Integrity Constraints